How To Mingle And Talk To People At Parties

 The same general principle applies to approaching groups, that your opening line shouldn't make or break you, and that the trickiest part is often just feeling brave enough to initiate the conversation in the first place.
-Also, realize that at a party it is totally acceptable, even expected, to try and talk to a group that is already discussing something.
-Sure, some groups are more closed off than others, but there's nothing inherently wrong about trying to squeeze yourself into an ongoing conversation.
+Also, realize that at a party it is totally acceptable, even expected, to try to talk to a group that is already discussing something.
+Sure, some groups are more closed than others, but there's nothing inherently wrong with trying to squeeze yourself into an ongoing conversation.

 - You could jump right into a particular topic, if you've gotten the sense the group would be up for talking about it: "So what did you guys think the game last night?", "Have you all seen (some movie that just came out)?", "So what does everyone here think of (recent news story)?"

-- If you've overheard the group talking about something you're interested in, you can quietly join the group, listen for a bit, then chime in with your opinion.
+- If you've overheard the group talking about something you're interested in, you can maneuver closer to them, listen for a bit, then chime in with your opinion during an appropriate pause.

 - It's okay to join a group and just hang back and follow the conversation for a while.
 You're not socially bombing if you're not talking every second.
 Being a listener is socializing too.
 When there's a point where you can contribute, speak up and say something.
-In the meantime you can appear engaged and in the mix, and sort of set the stage for your future contribution, by looking interested, and adding little throwaway statements like "Ha ha, yeah totally" or "Oh, that happened to my friend too, anyways, you were saying?..."
+In the meantime you can appear engaged and in the mix, and set the stage for your future contribution by looking interested, and adding little throwaway statements like "Ha ha, yeah totally" or "Oh, that happened to my friend too, anyway, you were saying?..."
 You could also ask the odd question to the speakers.
-These small lines don't mean a ton, but they can make you seem a lot less quiet.
+These small lines don't mean a ton, but they can make you seem a lot less on the sidelines.

-- Like the heading above mentioned, you can often slide into group conversations by way of an activity.
+- Like the sub-section above mentioned, you can often slide into group conversations by way of an activity.

 Also see: How To Join A Conversation